papajessie/swcpy/docs/index.md

 ---
 # Main index page (index)

-This documentation was generated on 2018-11-09 for version 1184
+This documentation was generated on 2018-11-13 for version 1184

+A list of [known bugs](bugs.html) in the data files is curated by hand by the author of this site.

  * [Index of objects of type "air"](air.html)
  * [Index of objects of type "buildequip"](buildequip.html)